 North Seattle College has direct transfer agreements with four-year institutions throughout Washington state, including the University of Washington, Washington State University, and Seattle University.
-English graduates from North have also transferred to out-of-state institutions.
+History graduates from North have also transferred to out-of-state institutions.
 Program and admissions requirements vary from college-to-college.
 Contact a North advisor to create an educational plan tailored to transfer to the institution of your choice.
+You can use the College Navigator search engine found at http://nces.ed.gov/collegenavigator to find History programs in Washington state or around the country.
+Students who earn a bachelor's degree in History or related studies can continue on to master's and PhD programs.